Patreon page pre-launch

 Detailed mission and vision

 Our mission is to build a European based tech company providing CO2 negative digital products and services, mainly for people and companies in EU/EEA.
-To be a CO2 negative company we’re scope 1-3 net-zero and additionally using 2 % of revenue for CO2 removals.
+To be a CO2 negative company we aim to become scope 1-3 net-zero and additionally use 5-20 % of revenue for climate action.

 Our vision is a world where the atmosphere has been restored to its natural balance.
 It’s a world where historical CO2 emissions has been removed so that the atmosphere is back to it’s pre-industrial level of 280 ppm.